Are you a School-Based SLP?

 Efficient Data Collection

 When I was a private SLP, most of my students were seen individually so I was able to collect data every session.
 On the other hand, when I was a school-based SLP, it was nearly impossible to collect data for every student during group sessions.
 After sharing my struggles with other SLPs in the district, I settled on a 3:1 model of service provision.
-My SLPA and I efficiently collected needed data on each student during an informal progress monitoring session once a month.
-We relied on progress monitoring tools and monthly busy picture scenes to collect spontaneous speech and language samples.
+My SLPA and I efficiently collected necessary data on each student during informal progress monitoring sessions once a month.
+We relied on progress monitoring tools and busy picture scenes to collect spontaneous speech and language samples each month.
 You can learn more about the 3:1 model on the ASHA website.
-You can learn more about how I use busy picture scenes here.
+Learn more about how I use busy picture scenes here.

 Take Time to Recharge

 With large caseloads and limited time, it is easy to lose yourself in this job.
 When you are at work, don’t be afraid to set boundaries.
 Close the door.
 Take a lunch break.
 Go for a short walk.
-Learn to say NO to additional responsibilities that do not fill your cup.
-In addition, it’s important to establish boundaries between work and and personal life to prevent burnout.
+Learn to say NO to additional responsibilities that are not part of your job description.
+In addition, it’s important to establish boundaries between work and personal life to prevent burnout.
 This job can easily creep into your home life when you are bringing work home.
 There will always be more reports to write and lessons to plan.
-Take time to play, do what you love, and recharge on the weekends.
-Try to step away completely during your summer break so you will be refreshed in August.
+Take time to play, do what you love, and recharge on the weekends and during breaks.
 For me, this means carving out time to go for walks/hikes and connect with nature.
 It means having lunch with friends and spending time in prayer.
 It also means weekly dates with my hubby and game nights with my teenage boys.
 Don’t be afraid to take time for yourself and take care of your own needs.
 You can’t pour from an empty cup.

 Remember Your Why